 5.1 Loan and renewal limits for each category of Library user are determined and published by the Library.

 5.2 A separate loan record is made for each book borrowed.
 Users remain responsible for each book borrowed until the loan record is discharged.

 5.3 All loans must be returned or renewed or presented for inspection on or before the time and date due.
 Recalled loans are subject to a revised return date as advised in a recall notice and must be returned on or before the revised date.

-5.4 A user who fails to return a book when requested to do so by the Library shall be liable to a fine which will increase with time.
+5.4 A user who fails to return a book when it is due or when requested to do so by the Library shall be liable to a fine which will increase with time.
 The rate of fines is determined and published by the Library.

 5.5 If fines accumulate to a level determined by the Library, or remain unpaid for a period determined by the Library, borrowing privileges will be suspended until payment is made.

 5.6 Users are responsible for the care of books loaned to them and will be held accountable for loss of, or damage to, books issued in their name.